The Killing Kind (1973 film): Production

 The Killing Kind was filmed in the Larchmont section of Los Angeles in 1972.

 Release

-The film was handled by Media Trend Productions, a distributor about whom Harrington said in interview "They knew about as much about distribution as my grandmother".
+The film was handled by the distributor Media Trend Productions.
+In an interview, Harrington remarked, "They knew about as much about distribution as my grandmother".
 The film was released on the states' rights circuit and because it was not known where the film had played, it prohibited the film from getting a wide release.
 After a May 1973 screening at the Cannes Film Festival, the film opened regionally in Austin, Texas on July 13, 1973.
 It subsequently opened in drive-in theaters in Fort Worth, Texas on December 12, 1973.

 In 2003, the film was shown in a retrospective on Harrington at Film Forum in New York City.

 Home media

 The film went largely unseen until Paragon Video released it on VHS in 1987 (the UK VHS release was retitled The Psychopath).
 It was later released as the second half of a double bill with James Landis's The Sadist (1963) on a DVD from Diamond Entertainment Corporation in 2003.

 Dark Sky Films released the film on Region 1 DVD in 2007.
 The release features an interview with Harrington made shortly before his death.
 Vinegar Syndrome released the film on Blu-ray in 2018.